soaresfabricio/StackingBoxes/README.md

-Solving and testing the Box Stacking Problem code inspired by the solution discussed here [on GitHub](http://www.geeksforgeeks.org/dynamic-programming-set-21-box-stacking-problem/)
+Solving and testing the Box Stacking Problem code inspired by the solution discussed [here](http://www.geeksforgeeks.org/dynamic-programming-set-21-box-stacking-problem/)

 ### INPUT

 * First line: The number of tests to execute;
-* Next lines: Sets of boxes
+* Next lines: Sets of boxes.

-A Set box has the format:
+A Set of boxes has the following format:

 * First line: The number of boxes on the set.
 * Next lines: Three space-separated values representing each box from the set.